The Colored Noise of Magnetic Monopoles: Subdiffusion in a Coevolving Vacuum and Spin Ice Exponents

-That colored noise can be obtained from summing Lorentzians over a continuum kernel is certainly not new.
-In fact, it dates to 1937~\cite{bernamont1937fluctuations}, to explain pink noise in triodes.
-How insightful it is depends on whether the kernel can be associated to some significant density of states for corresponding processes.
-Alternative approaches were developed since~\cite{saletti1986comparison,kaulakys2005point}, within a confluence of developments that have tied colored noise to memory, incremental correlations/anticorrelations in processes, and anomalous diffusion.
-For instance, in the theory of {\it fractional} brownian motions ~\cite{mandelbrot1968fractional,kou2004generalized}, memory kernels and anomalous diffusion are common to a broad phenomenology of random walks on disordered substrates, percolation clusters, fractals, et cetera ~\cite{klafter1987stochastic,metzler2000random,bouchaud1990anomalous,havlin1987diffusion}.
-Anomalous diffusion also comes from the fractional Langevin equation~\cite{kobelev2000fractional,lutz2012fractional}, and the corresponding Fokker-Planck equation~\cite{kolwankar1998local}.
-We will draw from these approaches, via a generalized Langevin approach~\cite{kubo1966fluctuation,10.3389/fphy.2019.00018} to propose some general conclusions on memory in spin ices.
+In general, recent studies have concentrated on relaxation times, while the anomalous color of the noise ($\beta\ne2$) has perhaps not been properly appreciated.
+To color the noise, Klyuev {\em et al.}~\cite{klyuev2019memory} had postulated a continuous superposition of different Brownian spectra.
+The idea of obtaining colored noise from integrating Lorentzians over a continuum kernel dates to 1937, to explain pink noise in triodes~\cite{bernamont1937fluctuations}.
+It can be useful when such kernel is associated to some significant density of states of corresponding and understood real processes.
+Other approaches have appeared since~\cite{saletti1986comparison,kaulakys2005point}, tying colored noise to memory, incremental (anti)correlations, {\it fractional} brownian motions~\cite{mandelbrot1968fractional,kou2004generalized}, and anomalous diffusion for a broad phenomenology of random walks on disordered substrates, percolation clusters, fractals, et cetera ~\cite{klafter1987stochastic,metzler2000random,bouchaud1990anomalous,havlin1987diffusion}, often described via the fractional Langevin equation~\cite{kobelev2000fractional,lutz2012fractional,sokolov2002fractional}, and the corresponding fractional Fokker-Planck equation~\cite{kolwankar1998local}.